Chaine-de-Blocs/el-marco-bot/README.md

   - [x] Uniquement une strategie par utilisateur
   - [x] Stats strategie
   - [x] Handle erreurs HTTP avec max error + fail sinon depasse

-## Fix

-- Strategy must have an ID, for stats all data are considered to be from the same strategy